pydantic/logfire/docs/get-started/traces.md

     logfire.info('total size of {cwd} is {size} bytes', cwd=cwd, size=total_size)
 ```

-In this example:

-1. The outer span measures the time to count the total size of files in the current directory (`cwd`).
-2. Inner spans measure the time to read each individual file.
-3. Finally, the total size is logged.

 ![Counting size of loaded files screenshot](../images/logfire-screenshot-first-steps-load-files.png)

 ---

 ## Example #2

+In this example:

+1. The outer span sets the topic — the user's birthday
+2. The user input is captured in the terminal
+3. `dob` (date of birth) is displayed in the span
+3. Logfire calculates the age from the `dob` and displays age in the debug message

 ```py
 logfire.configure()